-How many times have you known that you should do something but have failed to do it because you're not in the mood?
+How many times have you known that you should do something but have failed to do it because you’re not in the mood?
 Like going to the gym.
+Adding to your LinkedIn network.
 Skipping dessert.
+Reading that career book Jim Weinstein recommended.
 Calling your grandmother.
-Apologizing to someone you've inadvertently offended.
-You know that you should but you just don't feel like it.
+Revising your resume.
+Apologizing to someone you’ve inadvertently offended.
+You know that you should but you just don’t feel like it.

 The ability to override your feelings and make choices that are wiser is a very important determinant of success.
 There is a classic experiment relating to this in the field of child development: in a series of studies that began in the late 1960s and continue today, psychologist Walter Mischel, PhD, found that children who, as 4-year-olds, could resist downing a marshmallow placed in front of them, and instead hold out for a larger reward in the very near future (two marshmallows half an hour later), became adults who were more likely to finish college and earn higher incomes, and were less likely to become overweight.